 Perhaps you want to attend a trial to support a friend or loved one, or maybe you want to attend a trial that you have been reading or hearing about in the media.
-There are numerous free ways to find out trial dates, such as contacting the litigants, witnesses, attorneys or court clerks.
-You can often look up court case information, that includes trial dates, in online dockets -- some are free and some charge minimal fees.
+There are numerous free ways to find out trial dates.
+For instance, you can often look up court case information, that includes trial dates, in online dockets -- some are free and some charge minimal fees.
+Another option is contacting the litigants, witnesses, attorneys or court clerks.

 Ask the person.
 If you know the plaintiff or defendant, contact that person and inquire the day, time and location for the trial.
 If you do not know the person well, politely introduce yourself and explain the reason for wanting to know the trial date.